 Don’t have dry shampoo and need some in a pinch?
-Head to the kitchen.
-Cornstarch (or baby powder) is a classic do-it-yourself (DIY) substitute.
+Cornstarch or baby powder are classic DIY substitutes.
 Adding cocoa powder can make it disappear into darker hair.

 Enlist the benefits of apple cider vinegar.
 When properly diluted, an apple cider vinegar rinse can help remove product buildup, balance scalp pH, and reduce frizz.

 This probably goes without saying, but sweating spreads oils and can leave your hair looking less than fresh.
 Try to schedule your shampooing around your sweatiest workouts to get the most out of each wash.

 Hats, helmets, scarves, and headbands can spread oils and trap heat.
 Undo the hat hair and its side effects with a quick wash.
 Or use head accessories to stretch out the timing of your next wash.